-The Dalmatian is a medium-sized dog that is affectionate, very athletic, highly intelligent, and has plenty of energy.
+The Dalmatian is a sleek and medium-sized shorthaired dog that is affectionate, very athletic, highly intelligent, and energetic.
 This breed is extremely driven, loyal, and well-suited for work or companionship.
-The Dalmatian is known for its distinct spots, its history as a firehouse dog, and, of course, a certain cartoon movie.
+The Dalmatian is known for its distinct spots, slim carriage, and tail arched upward.
+It also has a rich history as a firehouse dog and, of course, its acclaim from the Disney cartoon movie.

 Characteristics of the Dalmatian